joemecha/home_garden_project/README.md

   - `Authentication` is achieved through registering a new user, generating a random key, and by having the controllers inherit authenticate methods which are called with a 'before_action' filter.
 The response returns an `API KEY` __please see SET UP for instructions to generate a key__
     - _API KEY IS REQUIRED TO HIT ENDPOINTS_
     - With _has secure password_ in the User model, an authenticate method is available for checking credentials in a _log in_ action.
-However, in this case, there is no login/session; an authenticate method is defined in the _base controller_ to check the user/api_key.
+However, there is currently no login/session; an authenticate method is defined in the _base controller_ to check the user/api_key.

 ## Stretch Goals: